xdmushui/partner-center-sdk/develop/get-a-customer-s-qualification-asynchronous.md

 - Partner Center

-How to get a customer's qualifications asynchronously.
+Learn how to get a customer's qualifications asynchronously via Partner Center APIs.
+To learn how to do this synchronously, see [Get a customer's qualification via synchronous validation](get-a-customer-s-qualification-synchronous.md).

 ## Prerequisites